mortezakowkabi/jcb-persian-documentation/043-Major-Release-of-JCB-v2.6.0.md

 * **Contributors**: Now editable directly within the main Component page.
 * **Component Files and Folders**:
   These have been moved to a **joint table**, improving performance and simplifying file management.
-  Use the “Edit component files/folders” button to manage these resources directly.
+  Use the "Edit component files/folders" button to manage these resources directly.

 ---